 Wondering where to buy citronella oil?
 It’s not hard to find citronella essential oil in health stores or online.
 Always look for one that is 100 percent pure, organic and therapeutic-grade that was created with chemical-free CO2 extraction methods.

-Citronella oil is not recommended for use by pregnant women.
+Citronella essential oil is not recommended for use by pregnant women due to safety concerns.